gdalle/HiddenMarkovModels.jl/docs/src/benchmarks.md

 # Benchmarks

-The test case is an HMM with multi-dimensional Gaussian observations, initialized randomly.
+The test case is an HMM with diagonal multivariate normal observations.
 We compare the following packages:

 - HiddenMarkovModels.jl (abbreviated to HMMs.jl)